 - Saute for 5-10 minutes or until the onion is translucent.

-- Add the finely minced cilantro, garlic, ginger, cinnamon stick and bay leaves.
+- Add the finely minced cilantro, garlic, ginger, serano pepper, cinnamon stick and bay leaves.

 - Saute an additional 5 minutes.

-- Add in all spices, coconut sugar and sea salt.
+- Add in all spices, sugar and salt.
 Stir well.

 - After a few minutes, add the strained tomatoes, drained and rinsed chickpeas and stir until well combined.